-Michael J. Bosela, Ph.D., Program Coordinator Jim & Helen Lee Fugitte Science Center, Room 205 (270) 384-8192 boselam@lindsey.edu
+Brennon Sapp, Ed.D.
+Program Coordinator Goodhue Academic Center, Room 104 (270) 384-8127 sappb@lindsey.edu

 The mission of the education program is to prepare candidates in a Christian learning environment with the knowledge, skills, and dispositions required to be successful, reflective teacher-leaders in the 21st century.